Collegians Football Club

-Collegians Football Club (nicknamed the Lions) is an Australian rules football club based in the Melbourne suburb of Albert Park.
-Formed in 1891, it is the second-oldest club in the VAFA, after Melbourne University Football Club.
-The Lions have the longest continuous membership of the VAFA and its antecedents.
-Their home ground is the Harry Trott Oval.
+Collegians Football Club, nicknamed the Lions, is an Australian rules football club based in the Melbourne suburb of Albert Park.

+Formed in 1892, it is the second-oldest club in the Victorian Amateur Football Association (VAFA), after Melbourne University Football Club, although Collegians is the only present-day club that competed in the inaugural VAFA season.

+As of 2024, the club's men's and women's teams both compete in the Premier Division of the VAFA and VAFA Women's (VAFAW) respectively.

 History

-In 1891, L.A.Adamson established a Wesley College Old Boys’ XVIII, which formally became Collegians Football Club in 1892.
+In 1891, Lawrence Adamson established a Wesley College Old Boys' XVIII, which formally became Collegians Football Club in 1892.
 Adamson, who was for thirty years the Headmaster of Wesley College, was the President of the club for its first forty years.

-In 1892, Adamson established the Metropolitan Junior Football Association (of which he was president for 37 years), which in 1932 became the Victorian Amateur Football Association.
-Their 17 "A" grade premierships is more than any other club.
-Collegian's introduced the clubs first Women's football team in 2017, and added a second women's team in 2018.
+In 1892, Adamson established the Metropolitan Junior Football Association (MJFA), of which he was president for 37 years, which later was renamed to the VAFA.
+Collegians entered a "2nd 20" (reserves) team in the inaugural season, while the senior team appears to have been in local schoolboy competitions.
+The seniors moved to the MJFA the following year in 1893 and have remained there ever since.

+Collegian's introduced the clubs first women's football team in 2017, and added a second women's team in 2018.
 The club fields three senior men's teams, two senior women's teams and an Under 19's team.